 But is this just because they are somewhat…promiscuous?
 Bonobos certainly make love a lot because they use this ‘bonobo handshake’ to settle arguments or competition before fighting breaks out.
-They are biologically conditioned to look for a peaceful solution, unlike the more rambunctious chimpanzees.
+They are biologically conditioned to look for a peaceful solution, unlike their more rambunctious cousins, the chimpanzees.

-But there’s more to bonobos than what comes after (or more likely before) dinner.
+But there’s more to bonobos than the activities that come after (or more likely before) dinner.

 They like to have fun

-They don’t just play with members of their group - when meeting up with another group, instead of fighting, they will play and make love instead.
+Bonobos don’t just play with members of their own group.
+When meeting up with another group, instead of fighting, they will play and engage in sexual contact.